cap-java/cds-feature-auditlog-ng/README.md

 > [!WARNING]
 > The publishing process of this repository is still in progress.

-# cds-feature-auditlog-ng
+# CDS plugin for SAP Audit Log service

 ## About this project

-The Audit Log Service NG Java CAP plugin enables Java CAP applications to emit audit log events in a standardized way.
-It is fully compatible with the [Audit Log Event Catalog](https://github.tools.sap/wg-observability/telemetry-semantic-conventions/tree/audit-log-events?tab=readme-ov-file#event-catalog), ensuring standardized event semantics and compatibility.
+The CDS plugin for SAP Audit Log service enables Java CAP applications to emit audit log events in a standardized way.
+It is fully compatible with the Audit Log Event Catalog, ensuring standardized event semantics and compatibility.

 You can emit the following types of audit log events:
 - Personal Data Access Event